getsentry/sentry-docs/docs/integrations/github.rst

 - Click All Integrations, find the GitHub integration in the list, and click configure
 - Click Enable Plugin
 - Fill in the required information and save
-- The option to create and link GitHUb issues will be displayed from your Sentry issue pages
+- The option to create and link GitHub issues will be displayed from your Sentry issue pages